m1foley/mahjongwind/README.md

 Play mahjong with your friends online!

 ## TODO
-- Bug: Clicking on corner of menu buttons
 - Bug: Wintile not glowing
 - Refactor: Try extracting code and/or assigns from show.ex into components
 - Indicate how many tiles remain in deck